COVID-19 Information & Updates

 If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your healthcare provider for medical advice.

 - As directed by PA Governor Tom Wolf, Perkiomen School's campus closure was extended until the end of the academic year.
 Faculty and staff worked remotely.

 - Students participated in Virtual Perkiomen - distance learning via our Portal - starting March 19.

-- Perkiomen School is proud to announce our plan for fall campus opening – Perkiomen Resolved, a solution for meeting each student's goals, built for each student's situation.
+- Perkiomen School's plan for fall campus opening – Perkiomen Resolved is a solution for meeting each student's goals, built for each student's situation.